Rubric

 Martell Mason got into coffee through trade dynamics, not espresso.

-Michigan Central's New residency pays Detroit artists $30,000 to make things
+Michigan Central's new residency pays Detroit artists $30,000 to make things

 The Michigan Central x Newlab Creative Residency launches its inaugural cohort this fall.
 Six artists. $30,000 each.

-Paramita sound earned national bar honors and andrey Douthard kept the menu the same
+Paramita Sound earned national bar honors and Andrey Douthard kept the menu the same

 When USA Today named its first 27 Bars of the Year in July 2024, the only Michigan entry was Paramita Sound, the Black-owned wine bar and record shop on Broadway.